huggingface/blog/2024-security-features.md

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/2024-security-features/security-scanning.png)

-For any secrets detected, the pipeline will send you an email notifying the owner of the secret so that they can invalidate and refresh the secret.
+For any secrets detected, the pipeline will send you an email notifying the owner so that they can invalidate and refresh the secret.
 You can learn more about automated scanning here:
 - https://huggingface.co/docs/hub/en/security-malware
 - https://huggingface.co/docs/hub/en/security-pickle
 - https://huggingface.co/docs/hub/en/security-secrets